bloomberg/blazingmq-sdk-python/docs/BUILD.md

 BMQ_BROKER_URI=tcp://localhost:30114 make check
 ```

+Note that on OSX, the
+`tests/integration/test_deadlock_detection.py::test_deadlock_detection_warning`
+test may display a dialog warning you of a crashed Python process,
+depending on your system configuration.
+This crash is intentional, and
+is part of the test.

 Additional `make` targets are provided, such as for test coverage.
 Dependencies for these can be installed as follows: